 signed judgment is entered in the County Clerk's Office."
 This is done by

 you going to the county's clerk office, pay the fee (as indicated above), and then

 the clerk will certify it for you.

-You have to mail a copy of the certified signed judgment to your ex-spouse (you
+Per the Court rules you have to mail a copy of the certified signed Judgment of

 In the Notice of Entry document fill in the date that you purchased a Certified Copy

 of the Judgment of Divorce document, and mail a copy of the Notice of Entry

 document along with a certified copy of the Judgment of Divorce to your ex-spouse.